Most Mistakenly Think Medicare Will Cover LTC Needs

 Many people think Medicare pays for long-term health care even though it will pay little or nothing.
 Families face financial strain paying for professional care.
 Despite being untrained and unprepared for this demanding job, some family members must become caregivers.
 There is a way to plan.

-A recent survey, '2016 Long-Term Care in America', conducted by the Associated Press-NORC Center for Public Affairs Research at the University of Chicago, shows 38% of adults age 40+ believe Medicare will pay for their future long-term health needs.
+Who will provide that care, and how will it be financed in the future?
+A recent survey titled "2016 Long-Term Care in America," conducted by the Associated Press-NORC Center for Public Affairs Research at the University of Chicago, reveals that 38% of adults aged 40 and over believe Medicare will cover their future long-term health care needs.

 People are under this impression even though traditional health insurance and Medicare (health insurance for those 65 and older) do not cover most long-term care (LTC) services and supports.
 Unfortunately, most families discover this during a crisis with an older family member.
 Medicare has never been a way to pay for long-term health care.

-Medicaid Pays for Long-Term Care But You Must Be Poor
+Medicaid Pays for Long-Term Care If You Have Limited Income and Assets

-According to the Kaiser Commission on Medicaid data, only 2 out of 10 older adults anticipate using Medicaid to finance their LTC needs even though Medicaid ranks as the largest public payer of long-term care services.
+According to the Kaiser Commission on Medicaid data, only 2 out of 10 older adults anticipate using Medicaid to finance their LTC needs, even though Medicaid is the largest public payer of long-term care services.

-Medicaid is the nation's medical welfare program and requires little or no income and assets to qualify.
+Medicaid is the nation's medical welfare program.
+To qualify, you must have little or no income and assets.
 Medicaid is not an answer for long-term care unless you have little savings.
 The quality of care is also questionable with Medicaid because of the lower reimbursement for services from the government.

-There is an enormous financial burden placed on American families because of long-term care expenses.
-The cost of long-term health care services is growing rapidly, making this an even bigger financial strain in the decades ahead.
+American families face an enormous financial burden because of long-term care expenses, and the cost of these services is growing rapidly.
+Bruce Chernof, M.D., president and CEO of the SCAN Foundation, says long-term care will become an even bigger financial strain in the decades ahead.

 Most People Happy with Their Long-Term Care Insurance

-Long-Term Care Insurance, including Partnership policies available in most states, is an affordable solution to pay for future long-term health care needs.
-Many people now look at Long-Term Care Insurance as part of their retirement planning.
+Long-Term Care Insurance, including partnership policies available in most states, is an affordable solution for future long-term care needs.

 The survey shows that most of those with LTC insurance (69%) are very satisfied or somewhat satisfied with a policy's cost.
 Among those who do not have LTC insurance, just 23% say they have looked into purchasing a plan.
-This low number is due to several reasons, including the denial that they will ever need care, the erroneous impression that long-term care will be paid for by the government, and the uninformed belief that Long-Term Care Insurance is very expensive.
+This low number is due to several reasons, including the denial that they will ever need care, the erroneous impression that the government will pay for long-term care, and the uninformed belief that Long-Term Care Insurance is very expensive.

 Additional Asset Protection Possible

-Thirty-six percent of the survey respondents report they are very or extremely confident they will have the resources to pay for long-term care.
-At the same time, another 36% say they are somewhat confident, and 24% are not too confident or not at all confident that they could pay for long-term health care.
+According to the survey, 36% of respondents feel very or extremely confident that they will have the necessary resources to cover long-term care costs.
+Meanwhile, another 36% are somewhat confident, while 24% are not too confident or not confident at all about their ability to finance long-term health care.

 Genworth Financial, a leading insurance company, does an annual research study on the cost of LTC services and the public perception of those costs.
 The 2016 study showed most Americans underestimate the cost of long-term care at-home care by nearly 50%.

-Valerie VanBooven, RN BSN, Editor In Chief Of HomeCareDaily.com, says the study also determined that women are more likely to be the ones who underestimate the cost of in-home care, even though they comprise 80 percent of the care providers or family members who find the right level of care and support for a loved one.
+Valerie VanBooven, RN BSN, Editor-in-Chief of HomeCareDaily.com, says the study also determined that women are more likely to underestimate the cost of in-home care, even though they comprise 80% of the care providers or family members who find the right level of care and support for a loved one.

 Other points the AP/ NORC survey showed: